-5. Entrepreneurship in the early stages of transition
+5.5.
+Entrepreneurship in the early stages of transition

 As mentioned above, it was the nomenklatura in state monopolies and not the bureaucrats of central planning who were in control of the official parts of the economy and who gained even more power when Gorbachev's glasnost undermined the instruments of totalitarian coercion.
 These national systems were ready for the series of subsequent transitions that occurred once a strong external shock cracked the institutional braces in just one country.
-There was risk and uncertainty in particular cases but on the premise of a gradual adjustment and the truce set up through the "Velvet Revolution" the nomenklatura was not at risk of losing much as a group.
+There was risk and uncertainty in particular cases, but the gradual adjustment and the truce set up through the Velvet Revolution meant that the nomenklatura was not at risk of losing much as a group.
 The advantage derived from their social capital endowment was unrivalled.
 The marketeers were in a similar situation: they expected a better deal once their activities were liberalised, having obtained an advantage in the accumulation of financial resources.

-The outsiders appeared to gain least out of their initial entrepreneurial endowments, and their gains from the transition were originally associated with higher consumer choice and the introduction of democracy.
-Here a distinction should be made between outsider elites (cultural and technical intelligentsia) and the rest of the outsiders.
+However, the outsiders appeared to gain least from their initial entrepreneurial endowments, and their gains from the transition were originally associated with more consumer choice and the introduction of democracy.
+Here a distinction should be made between the outsider elites (the cultural and technical intelligentsia) and the rest of the outsiders.
 The cultural intelligentsia had a jump-start in the beginning, when the mission of building the new institutions of democracy, education and the economy was placed on their shoulders.
 However, this mission was gradually outshone in importance by other, more practically oriented tasks of property redistribution and the political power struggle once privatisation issues began to dominate the stage after 1992.
 The initiative in building institutions thus shifted more towards the nomenklatura.

-The technical intelligentsia endowed with human capital was offered better entrepreneurial opportunities, even though not immediately in large businesses, since their starting position directed them mostly to the small (self-employed) businesses.
+The technical intelligentsia endowed with human capital had better entrepreneurial opportunities, though not immediately in large businesses, as their starting position directed them mostly into small (self-employed) businesses.
 For example, 21% of all Czech employees were registered in self-employed businesses by 1993.
-In 2003 that figure grew to 33.8%.3 Also in other Central European and Baltic countries the increase in the number of self-employed was high and comparable to the situation in traditional market societies [Selowsky and Mitra 2002].
-The growing number of small entrepreneurs must obviously been made up mostly of those outsiders with some endowments of human capital.
-Although the technical intelligentsia had delayed access to higher positions, its penetration into the ranks of entrepreneurs accelerated after mid 1990s.
+In 2003 that figure grew to 33.8%.
+The increase in the number of self-employed was high also in other Central European and Baltic countries and comparable to the situation in traditional market societies [Selowsky and Mitra 2002].
+The growing number of small entrepreneurs obviously must have been made up mostly of those outsiders with some human capital endowment.
+Although the technical intelligentsia were delayed in gaining access to higher positions, they penetrated the ranks of the entrepreneurs at an accelerated pace from the mid-1990s.

-While the outsiders began to catch up with others their ascent had another unexpected outcome, as they clashed with the private sector that had already been established under socialism, i.e. with the marketeers.
+When the outsiders began to catch up with the others their ascent had an unexpected outcome, as they clashed with the private sector that had already been established under socialism, i.e. with the marketeers.
 A similar situation was observed in Poland [Winiecki 2000; Winiecki et al. 2004].
-The lack of vision and flexibility on the marketeers' part made them unable to withstand the competition from the new business start-ups emerging out of the former 'outsiders', and this caused the old private sector to shrink by 40-75%.
+The lack of vision and flexibility on the marketeers' part made them unable to withstand the competition from the new business start-ups emerging from the ranks of the former 'outsiders', and this caused the old private sector to shrink by 40-75%.
 A similar observation of constructive destruction was reported in other countries [Gábor 1996; Eyal, Szelényi and Townsley 1998].
 This suggests the general hypothesis that the socialist 'marketeers' ultimately did not possess adequately competitive skills and relational endowments to make a smooth transition into the ranks of the new grand entrepreneurs.